Cjsy3c/recipes/Dessert/Apple_Cobbler.md

 - 1 box of Yellow Cake Mix
 - 1/2 box Brown Sugar
 - Cinnamon
-- 10-15 Apples (or Apple Pie filling)
+- 10-15 Apples (or 2 cans of Apple Pie filling)
-- 1 can 7 up or Sprite
+- part of a can of 7 up or Sprite
 - 1 stick Butter/margarine